-Since the effective date of the Commission rules requiring pre-approval of non-audit services on May 6, 2003, each new engagement of our independent auditors to perform non-audit services has been approved in advance by our Audit Committee or the Chairman of our Audit Committee pursuant to the foregoing procedures.
+Each new engagement of our independent auditors to perform non-audit services has been approved in advance by our Audit Committee or the Chairman of our Audit Committee pursuant to the foregoing procedures.

-Fiscal 2012 Independent Registered Public Accounting Firm
+Fiscal 2013 Independent Registered Public Accounting Firm

-Our Board of Directors, upon recommendation of our Audit Committee, will select our independent registered public accounting firm for the 2012 fiscal year.
+Our Board of Directors, upon recommendation of our Audit Committee, will select our independent registered public accounting firm for the 2013 fiscal year.
 It is expected that a representative of Deloitte & Touche LLP will be present at the Annual Meeting and will have the opportunity to make a statement if such representative desires to do so and will be available to respond to appropriate questions.